pagopa/io-backend/README.md

 ### SPID user management

-The setup procedure adds some test users to the test IDP server, the full list could be retrieved in `spid-batch-import/spid-users.json`.
-To add more users connect to [https://spid-testenv-identityserver:8080]() and navigate to: *service provider > Servizi registrati* and click on *Utenti*.
+The setup procedure adds some test users to the test IDP server, the full list could be retrieved in `testenv2/conf/users.json`.
+To add more users simply add more items to this file and restart the `spid-testenv2` container.

 ---